roman-right/beanie-fastapi-demo/articles/eng.md

     tag_list: List[Tag] = []
 ```

 A note consists of the required title, optional text, and a list of tags.
-Each tag has a name and color.
-Class `Note` has this all implemented in a Pydantic way.
+Each tag has a name and a color.
+The class 'Note' has implemented all this in a pydantic way.

 Now I will create the database connection and Beanie initialization: